kunhwiko/concepts/how_to_java.md

 s1.length()                                // find string length
-Character.isLetterOrDigit(s1.charAt(0));   // determine if alphabet or number Character.toLowerCase(s1.charAt(0));       // char to lower case, does not mutate string
+Character.isLetterOrDigit(s1.charAt(0));   // determine if alphabet or number Character.toLowerCase(s1.charAt(0));       // char to lower case, does not mutate string s1.toCharArray()                           // converts string into a character array
 ```